avjinder/Minimal-Todo/Contributing.md

 [Minimal-Todo](https://github.com/avjinder/Minimal-Todo) - Material To-Do App
 ==================================================

-Welcome, so you are thinking about contributing to Minimal-Todo? awesome, this is a great place to start.
+Welcome, so you are thinking about contributing to Minimal-Todo?
+Awesome, this is a great place to start.

 Get in Touch
 ------------

-Most project discussions should happen on the Mailing list, however if you are a first time contributor and want some help getting started feel free to send a private email to any of the following maintainers:
+If you are a first time contributor and want some help getting started feel free to send a private email to any of the following maintainers:

  * Avjinder (avisekhon@gmail.com)